RIM's head of developer relations resigns

-TORONTO Research In Motion's head of developer relations, Mike Kirkup, has resigned, the latest in a string of departures as the BlackBerry maker seeks to claw back ground lost to Apple and Google.
+TORONTO Aug 31 Research In Motion's RIM.TO head of developer relations, Mike Kirkup, has resigned, the latest in a string of departures as the BlackBerry maker seeks to claw back ground lost to Apple (AAPL.O) and Google (GOOG.O).

 Kirkup, long a presence at RIM's outreach events for developers, made the announcement on his personal blog on Tuesday.

-"This seems like a great time to step back and consider my next steps," Kirkup said in a blog entry that cited immense change in the industry including Google's $12.5 billion bid for Motorola Mobility, Hewlett-Packard's shutting down of webOS and Steve Jobs' resignation as Apple CEO.
+"This seems like a great time to step back and consider my next steps," Kirkup said in a blog entry that cited immense change in the industry including Google's $12.5 billion bid for Motorola Mobility (MMI.N), Hewlett-Packard's (HPQ.N) shutting down of webOS and Steve Jobs' resignation as Apple CEO.

 RIM, for its part, has struggled to convince developers writing code for devices from Apple and those running Google's Android software to also produce products for its BlackBerry smartphones and PlayBook tablet.